 “Toast” is an informal and celebratory event where longstanding members of our community and new arrivals are able to interact.
 Guests are encouraged to volunteer in various opportunities to strengthen our School and Community including mentoring students, help identify candidates (students, residents, and faculty), serve as lecturers in the SOM curriculum, and to be involved in community engagement.
 Our goal is to increase diversity and inclusion in our School and make it a better place for everyone.
-We held our Fifth Annual Toast to Diversity event has been postponed.
+Our seventh annual Toast to Diversity event has been postponed.
 Please see message from Vice Dean Thompson below.

 I'm very sad to have to let you know that we must postpone the Seventh Annual Toast to Diversity and Call to Action event that we had planned for September 11, 2020.
 This event has been a very important celebration of our diverse community, but, out of concern for everyone’s health and safety, we really have no choice.
 The current restrictions on large gatherings conflict with the size of our usual attendance, and none of the available venues can come close to accommodating the group.
 We considered outdoor settings, but sites in every park in the area have either been reserved already or are not open for large events at all.
 It's not clear that maintaining a 6 foot separation would quite meet the needs for connecting and networking, even if someone found a place.